isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 citizen marriages in 2023, but higher than the 22,165 citizen marriages in 2019 (pre-COVID) (Chart 3)<sup>[1]</sup>.</p>
 <p>The average number of citizen marriages per year in the last five years
-(23,000) was slightly lower than that of the preceding five years (23,600).
+(23,000) was lower than that of the preceding five years (23,600).
 The median age at first marriage for citizen grooms and brides was 30.8 and 29.1 years in 2024, up from 30.1 and 27.9 years respectively in 2014.</p>
 <p><em>Chart 3: Citizen marriages</em>
 </p>
 <p></p>